Every spring and autumn, southerners begin looking to the skies with dread. But it’s not some large bird they’re watching for, it’s the lovebug.

 The Notorious Public Displays of Affection

-For whatever reason, lovebugs have never heard of getting a room.
+For whatever reason, adult lovebugs have never heard of getting a room.
 Instead, the males will wait for the females to emerge from their pupae and immediately mate with them.

 Do Lovebugs Die if Pulled Apart?